kailash-manasarovar/statement/docs/timeline/2026/february.md

 - Richard even made it into my [2015 police statement](../2011-to-2020/2015.md#statement-to-the-metropolitan-police) he was such an obvious perv.
 - Porn was always lurking in the background, mentioned within earshot amongst the men.
 - While I was seeing Simon, he kept mentioning porn.
-- He had a friend who he hung around with (can't remember his name but he lived down on Falloden Way in the suburb over a shop with his mum).
+- He had a friend who he hung around with who lived down on Falloden Way in Hampstead Garden Suburb over a shop with his mum, Victor!
 - This friend's girlfriend, Simon would tell me excitedly, did porn.
 - I didn't know what he was going on about.
 - I was 15, remember.